merely-useful/py-rse/index.md

     is much better than, "Help!
 Math in Python!!"

 Give context before giving sample code.
-:   A few sentences to explain what are are trying to do and why
+:   A few sentences to explain what we are trying to do
-    will help people determine if their question is a close match to ours or not.
+    and why it will help people determine if their question is a close match to ours or not.

 Provide a minimal reprex.
 :   Section \@ref(teams-bugs) explains the value of a \gref{reproducible example}{reprex},